Spotlight on Rabbi Sholom Dubov, chief rabbi Chabad, Orlando

 Chaya is 27.
 Her husband, Rabbi Shmuli Sasonkin, serves the students near Rollins College in Winter Park.
 "They have given us four beautiful grandchildren."

 Rabbi Mendy, 25, works at the Chabad in Maitland and is also a sports enhancement coach for teens and young athletes.
 Rabbi Tzviky, 23, is newly married, and he and his wife, Fraidy, are coming to Orlando in June 2020.
 They expect them to help expand the Chabad of Orlando.
 Rabbi Dovid, 22, is currently the programs director at the center in Maitland.
-Tzaly is 19 and he lives at home with his parents.
+Tzaly is 19 and is studying in Yeshiva to receive his Rabbinic Ordination.

 "And then there's my youngest son, Simcha, who is truly a blessing," Rabbi Dubov said.
 "Simcha is now 15 years old.
 Six weeks before he was born we were told that he had Downs Syndrome.
 We didn't have much time to prepare emotionally.
 We had little experience with this sort of thing."